How important is cloud computing in the modern business environment?

 4. Easy data backup and restore

 Cloud computing is a popular term for the new trend of storing data on the internet.
 Data stored in the cloud is accessible from any device with internet access.
-This makes permanent backup storage much easier for people, because they only need to make a copy of their data once and it will be safe forever.
+This makes permanent backup storage much easier for people.
+As they only need to make a copy of their data once and it will be safe forever.
 It also makes it easy to access data from multiple devices.
 By storing information online, you can eliminate the need for storage space on your own hard drive.
 Cloud computing also ensures that your data will always be accessible, even if your computer crashes.

-Many businesses still rely on discs or flash drives for backup, but discs can be damaged or lost easily, and flash drives are increasingly unreliable due to hardware failure.
+Many businesses still rely on discs or flash drives for backup, but discs damage or lost easily, and flash drives are increasingly unreliable due to hardware failure.
 Business owners also often don’t have time to back up their own computers regularly, so they pay specialists to do it for them.
 This practice is no longer necessary if they use cloud computing services which keep all your company’s data backed up in the cloud at all times.

 5. Business continuity with anywhere access